Where Owls Know My Name

-Where Owls Know My Name is the third studio album by American death metal band Rivers of Nihil.
-The album was released on March 16, 2018 through Metal Blade Records and was the band's first effort to chart on the Billboard Top Sales chart, debuting at number 61 and selling 2,750 copies in its first week.
-It is the third album in the band's tetralogy based around the four seasons; it represents autumn.
+Where Owls Know My Name is the third studio album by American technical death metal band Rivers of Nihil.
+It was released on March 16, 2018 through Metal Blade Records, debuting at number 61 and selling 2,750 copies in its first week.
+It is the third album in the band's tetralogy based around the four seasons, representing autumn.

+The album debuted on Billboard and Canadian music charts upon its release in March 2018: #3 in the Top New Artist Albums chart (Billboard / USA), #9 in the Current Hard Music Albums chart (Billboard / USA), #57 in the Top 200 Current Albums chart (Billboard / USA), #61 in the Top 200 Albums chart (Billboard / USA), #50 in the Canadian Top 200 Chart, and #10 in the Canadian Top Hard Music Chart.

 Lyrics

 In a May 2018 Reddit AMA, Uttley and Biggs stated the following regarding the album's concept and lyrical content:

 Owls is essentially the story of the last man on earth.
 He was made immortal by the planet itself (the conscious seed of light, as it were) to be the sole intelligent witness of the death of the planet.
 Really though this is all set dressing for the more emotional content on display here, so looking TOO closely at the lyrics for story purposes is probably a bit of a futile effort in my opinion.
 It's really just about loss and getting older and coping with the things you've done in your life.